What is Stock Music? (Ultimate Guide)

 George Lucas (Star Wars) once said that sound and music are 50% of the moviegoing experience.
 Music turns a movie from a mere memory to a thrilling experience.

-A documentary that covers the suffering of the homeless becomes compelling when a haunting, downbeat piece marks the film’s critical moments.
+A documentary covering the homeless’s suffering becomes compelling when a haunting, downbeat piece marks the film’s critical moments.

 Modern video games also need music.
 Roaming through a post-apocalyptic world inhabited by flesh-eating monsters seems more natural when ominous notes frame the background.